Winston Hills

 Winston Hills is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Winston Hills' dwelling structures, as per the latest Census, consisted of 92.9% houses and 7.1% other dwellings.
+Winston Hills' dwelling structure, as per the latest Census, consisted of 92.9% houses and 7.1% other dwellings (semi-detached, apartments, 'other').
 In comparison, Sydney metro had 36.4% houses and 63.6% other dwellings.
-Home ownership in Winston Hills was 40.3%, with mortgaged dwellings at 46.6% and rented ones at 13.2%.
-The median monthly mortgage repayment was $2,700, higher than Sydney metro's $2,167.
-The median weekly rent was $530, compared to Sydney metro's $420.
-Nationally, Winston Hills' mortgage repayments were significantly higher at $2,700 against the Australian average of $1,863, and rents were substantially above the national figure of $375.
+Home ownership in Winston Hills was at 40.3%, with mortgaged dwellings at 46.6% and rented ones at 13.2%.
+The median monthly mortgage repayment in the area was $2,700, higher than Sydney metro's average of $2,167.
+The median weekly rent figure was recorded at $530, compared to Sydney metro's $420.
+Nationally, Winston Hills' mortgage repayments were significantly higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing